 Founded in 2011, GRRR is a small 501(c)(3) rescue organization that serves Chatham County in coastal Georgia as well as surrounding counties in the area.
-Based in Savannah, we are dedicated to rescuing small dogs under 30 lbs. in size and cats from owners who are no longer able to care for them, from public shelters without a "no-kill" policy and from situations where a dog has suffered abuse or neglect.
-We are committed to helping small dogs and cats of all ages and believe that no matter what the age or health condition, we are dedicated to insuring that every dog and cat deserves love, care and compassion.
-All dogs and cats rescued by GRRR are spayed or neutered, receive full veterinary treatment, immunizations and microchips.
-We are a foster based organization and all rescued dogs and cats are placed in loving foster homes while awaiting adoption into carefully screened, loving forever homes.
+Based in Savannah, we are dedicated to rescuing dogs from owners who are no longer able to care for them, from public shelters without a "no-kill" policy and from situations where a dog has suffered abuse or neglect.
+We are committed to helping dogs of all ages and believe that no matter what the age or health condition, we are dedicated to insuring that every dog deserves love, care and compassion.
+All dogs rescued by GRRR are spayed or neutered, receive full veterinary treatment, immunizations and microchips.
+We are a foster based organization and all rescued dogs are placed in loving foster homes while awaiting adoption into carefully screened, loving forever homes.

 GRRR Welcomes Tiny!